Skip to content

 Symptom: MCP requests fail or bypass the router

-# Check EnvoyFilter exists
+# Check EnvoyFilter exists (in Gateway namespace)

-kubectl get envoyfilter -n istio-system
+kubectl get envoyfilter -n <gateway-namespace> -l app.kubernetes.io/managed-by=mcp-gateway-controller

 # Verify EnvoyFilter configuration

-kubectl describe envoyfilter mcp-ext-proc -n istio-system
+kubectl describe envoyfilter -n <gateway-namespace> -l app.kubernetes.io/managed-by=mcp-gateway-controller

 # Check Istio gateway pod configuration

-kubectl exec -n gateway-system deploy/mcp-gateway-istio -- curl localhost:15000/config_dump | grep ext_proc
+kubectl exec -n <gateway-namespace> deploy/<gateway-name>-istio -- curl localhost:15000/config_dump | grep ext_proc

 Solutions:

-• Ensure EnvoyFilter is in istio-system namespace
+• Ensure the Gateway exists and is in the expected namespace

 • Check port number matches Gateway listener port (default: 8080)